SixLabors/ImageSharp/tests/Images/Input/Heif/Av1/Conformance/README.md

 native samples have SHA-256 `E8B776C2751DC30CA838931A4B74535FC6E681179568A1278747A38CFF2E5BFA`
 and match the retained Y4M with zero differing samples.

+The distance-weighted fixture's 5,372-byte AV1 `mdat` payload was decoded under the same current-libaom conditions.
+Current `aomdec` produced all 19 YUV444 frames.
+The final frame's 19,200 native samples have SHA-256 `E8CAA650F1571C5B9CACAF8C06E1DDF5F5D2ED35F65F1C34377076C573425899` and match the retained Y4M with zero differing samples.

 The production tests independently require their decoded mode states.
-The inter-intra input must exercise both smooth and wedge inter-intra prediction, decode all preceding samples, compare the final native Y, Cb, and Cr planes exactly, compare final RGBA presentation through ImageSharp's established reference-output API, and repeat reconstruction with constrained tracked allocation.
-The retained PNG is presentation evidence only and is not an AV1 reconstruction reference.
+The distance-weighted input must exercise distance-weighted compound prediction and the inter-intra input must exercise both smooth and wedge inter-intra prediction.
+The tests decode all preceding samples, compare final native Y, Cb, and Cr planes exactly, compare final RGBA presentation through ImageSharp's established reference-output API, and repeat reconstruction with constrained tracked allocation.
+The retained PNG files are presentation evidence only and are not AV1 reconstruction references.

 ## Overlapping motion-compensation fixture